p-gsd/photon-kitty/README.md

 `ALT+ENTER` will open the card's link in the default web browser (or default application).

-When the article is openned:
+When the article is opened:

 `j` will scroll the article down.
 `k` will scroll the article up.